nasa-jpl/FlightView/documentation/FlightView Installation Manual.md

         <b>Installing the drivers</b>
     </summary>

-The computer bust be using the proprietary Nvidia graphics drivers as well as a matching CUDA driver.
+The computer must be using the proprietary Nvidia graphics drivers as well as a matching CUDA driver.
 Additionally, the CUDA Development Kit must be installed, which includes the nvcc Nvidia CUDA compiler and associated libraries.
 All these can be installed by using a single download.

 **Please use CUDA Development Kit version 11.6 or greater for the smoothest installation of FlightView**